-OVERVIEW: The McCormick Foundation gives money to nonprofit organizations that work with veterans to treat PTSD, helping them integrate back into their communities after discharge and find meaningful employment.
+OVERVIEW: The McCormick Foundation supports nonprofit organizations that work with veterans to treat PTSD, and help them integrate back into their communities after discharge and find meaningful employment.

-PROFILE: The Robert R. McCormick Foundation’s mental health grantmaking revolves around military vets.
-The foundation’s Veterans program supports nonprofit organizations that work to reintegrate veterans back into their communities.
+PROFILE: Created in 1955, the Robert R. McCormick Foundation honors the legacy of Col. Robert R. McCormick, former editor and publisher of the Chicago Tribune.
+The foundation seeks to foster “communities of educated, informed, and engaged citizens.”
+Its Veterans program supports nonprofit organizations that work to reintegrate veterans back into their communities.
 These services include treating PTSD, aiding the search for meaningful employment, helping vets reconnect with their families, and preventing homelessness.

 Only organizations that meet the program's funding directives have the opportunity to be contacted by the foundation.
 These programs change from time to time, and while not every directive will deal specifically with mental health, it is one of the main goals of the veterans program.

 Search for staff contact info and bios in PeopleFinder (paid subscribers only).